 Step 1: Think of a name for your corporate entity.
-Enter the Wyoming business name you would like to use and run a search here.
+Enter the Wyoming business name you would like to use and run a search.
 You can then see if anyone else has already registered your desired name.

-Step 2: Open the Business E-Filing page on the Secretary’s website.
+Step 2: First sign up for our Wyoming Registered Agent service, then visit the Business E-Filing page on the Secretary’s website .
 From there choose your entity classification and any special designations.

 Step 3: Keep in mind that these preexisting forms only provide the generic minimum necessary to create a Wyoming company.
 Our incorporation packages include important corporate documents and more.
 These help you get the most from your company.
 Obtaining the forms yourself does not give you all of your legal options like our incorporation service does.

 Step 4: Prepare the Wyoming corporation filing fees.
 As of this year, the fee is $102 for an LLC or Corporation.
 The $2 comes from a convenience fee for paying online.
 You may mail in the articles to save the $2 if you wish.